rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 Performance tips:

-- It is recommended using the most specific `{...}` filter matching the smallest number of log streams, which needs to be scanned by the rest of filters in the query.
+- It is recommended to use the most specific `{...}` filter matching the smallest number of log streams, which needs to be scanned by the rest of filters in the query.

 - While LogsQL supports arbitrary number of `{...}` filters at any level of [logical filters](https://docs.victoriametrics.com/victorialogs/logsql/#logical-filter),